JamieAbbottScott/underwriteme-api-docs/content/comparison/list.md

 - ***estimated*** `boolean` *(optional)* - Flag stating that all decisions and quotes are estimated.
 This flag is shown in the response if enquiries are not closed.
 - ***items*** `array` *(required)* - List of Comparison Items (represented as `object` type) containing decision, quote and other Provider specific details for particular Product.
 Detailed structure of Comparison Item can be found in the following Comparison / Item section.
+- ***quickQuotes*** `array` *(required)* - List of Quick Quote Items (represented as `object` type) containing decision, quote and other Provider specific details for particular Product.
+Detailed structure of Comparison Item can be found in the following Comparison / Item section.
+Note quick quote items should not be treated as standard Comparison Items.

 + Parameters